deepmodeling/abacus-develop/toolchain/README.md

 The best way is to change `icpx` to `icpc`, `icx` to `icc`. user can manually change it in toolchain*.sh via `--with-intel-classic=yes`

 Notice: `icc` and `icpc` from Intel Classic Compiler of Intel-oneAPI is not supported for 2024.0 and newer version.
+And Intel-OneAPI 2023.2.0 can be found in website.
+See discussion here [#4976](https://github.com/deepmodeling/abacus-develop/issues/4976)

 ### Intel-oneAPI problem